The $60 Billion Problem

 | Women's Health | Strong for prenatal folate (Tier 1).
 Variable for others. | Prenatal folate for neural tube defect prevention is one of the best-established supplement benefits in all of medicine.
 Iron supplementation is critical for diagnosed deficiency.
 Most other women's health supplements fall in the Tier 3-4 range. |

-Every supplement we cover has a detailed scorecard with the full evidence summary, product comparisons, and cost-per-dose calculations.
+Every supplement we cover has its own scorecard with the full evidence summary, product comparisons, and cost-per-dose math.
 Browse all 63 profiles on the supplements index.

 What 90% of Supplement Buyers Get Wrong